GrammaticalFramework/gf-rgl/README.md

 ## Shell script: `Make.sh`

 This method is provided as an alternative for those who don't have Haskell installed.
-Simply run the script to build the entire RGL and install in the default location:
+Simply run the script to build the entire RGL and install in the default location.

 You can pass the following flags:
 - `--dest=...` to manually specify the install location